tonydang11/Small_GPU/CS365_Report.md

 #### 2.5 Compute Core Testbench

+a)Purpose of the Compute Core Testbench

-The Compute Core Testbench verifies the overall behavior of the compute core at the system level.
-Unlike module-level testbenches, this testbench evaluates the interaction between multiple internal components, including instruction execution, register files, and data memory.
+The Compute Core Testbench is designed to verify the overall behavior of the compute core by validating correct execution flow and coordination among internal components.
+Its purpose is to ensure proper instruction execution, thread control, and correct operation of registers and data memory.

+b)Code Analysis

-The testbench generates a periodic clock signal and applies a single reset pulse to initialize the system.
-After reset is released, the compute core executes instructions autonomously until the halt signal is asserted.
+The testbench generates a periodic clock signal and applies a single reset pulse to initialize the compute core.
+After the reset is released, the core executes instructions autonomously until the halt signal is asserted.

-During simulation, the testbench monitors program counter values for all threads, enabling observation of control flow progression.
-A timeout mechanism is included to detect potential deadlock conditions in case the halt signal is never asserted.
+During simulation, program counter values for all threads are monitored to observe control flow progression.
+A timeout mechanism is included to detect potential deadlock conditions if the halt signal is not asserted within the expected time frame.

-Once execution completes, the testbench displays final register contents and data memory values for each thread.
-In addition, performance metrics such as total cycle count and average cycles per thread are reported.

-This testbench confirms correct system-level execution, proper thread termination, and overall functional integration of the compute core.
+Once execution completes, the testbench reports final register contents and data memory values for each thread.
+Performance metrics, including total cycle count and average cycles per thread, are also displayed.
+Through these mechanisms, the testbench confirms correct execution behavior, proper thread termination, and overall functional integration of the compute core.
 ```
 // compute_core_tb.v
 `include "definitions.vh"